Do I have to book?

 Is there a weight limit for riders?

-Yes, our current weight limit is 16 stone, but please call as we may be able to cater for riders slightly over this weight.
+Yes, our current weight limits are 15 stone for trekking and 13 stone for lessons.
 For some of our special events, we reserve the right to set a lower weight limit as appropriate to the event in question.

 Which trek is right for me?